jundalisay/sp/content/en/research/hume/treatise/book-1/part-1/section-06.md

 The effect of this is that whatever new simple quality that we find connected with the rest, we immediately comprehend it among them even if we did not realize it intially.

 Thus, our idea of gold may at first be a 'yellow colour', 'weight', 'malleableness', and 'fusibility'.

-But after discovering its dissolubility in hydrochloric acid, we add 'dissolubility' to these.
+- But after discovering its dissolubility in hydrochloric acid, we add 'dissolubility' to these.

-We then suppose 'dissolubility' to be part of the complex idea of gold from the start.
+- We then suppose 'dissolubility' to be part of the complex idea of gold from the start.

 This union:
-- is regarded as the chief part of the complex idea,
+- is the chief part of the complex idea,
 - allows whatever quality occurs afterwards, and
 - includes that quality to those other qualities that were presented before it.